01-edu/public/subjects/social-network/README.md

 #### Migrate

-You will have to create migrations for this project so every time the application runs it creates the specific tables to make the project work properly.
+You will have to create migrations for this project so every time the application runs, it creates the specific tables to make the project work properly.

-For this you must focus on a folder structure similar to this one:
+For this, you must focus on a folder structure similar to this one:

 ```console
 student$ tree .